Achilles Tendinopathy – Micro tears of the leg’s strongest tendon

 4. Assist with tendon Regeneration

 Other potential advanced modalities can include acoustic shockwave therapy.
 In an article published in 2020 in the Biomedical Research International Journal, data analysis of 66 patients with chronic Achilles tendinopathy, Shockwave Therapy was found to effectively relieve pain and improve the function of the hindfoot in patients with chronic Achilles’ tendinopathy.
-Especially in chronic cases, Shockwave therapy benefits Achilles disorders in functional improvement.
+Especially in chronic cases, Shockwave therapy benefits Achilles disorders in functional improvement when patients use it as an Achilles tendon pain treatment.

 The last option includes surgical intervention.
 And depending on the extent and the location of the disease, the patient’s vascular status, and medical comorbidities, surgical intervention could include anything from tendon debridement and repair, minimally invasive or percutaneous repair, or full-fledge tendon takedown and approximation of frayed or damaged ends, and or reattachment back to the heel bone using tendon anchors.
 This option could entail anywhere from an 8 to 12-week recovery.